HL7/phd/src/pagecontent/ProfileConsumers.md

     ]

 ##### Alert Operational State
 The Alert Operational State is identified by an Observation.component.coding.code containing one of three possible [ASN1ToHL7](ASN1ToHL7.html) codes 67846.n where n is 0, 1, or 2.
 When reported, there will be a component entry for all three states.
-The Alert Operational state is used in the Pulse Oximeter specialization, but currently there is no market pulse oximeter that implements it.
+The Alert Operational state is used in the Pulse Oximeter specialization.
 The Alert Operational State applies only to measurement values that are quantities.

 The Alert Operational State is a state and not en event.
 It indicates that the PHD supports an alert mechanism for the primary measurement.
 It does not indicate that the alert has been triggered.
 What these alert thresholds might be are indicated in the Current Limits component.
 A PHD that reports this state shall also report the Current Limits values.